enthus1ast/nimja/readme.md

 myTemplate.nimja
 ```
-{% importnwt "myMacros.nimja" %}
+{% importnimja "myMacros.nimja" %}
 ```

-When a template `extends` another template, `importnwt` statements must be in a `block` they cannot stand on their own.
+When a template `extends` another template, `importnimja` statements must be in a `block` they cannot stand on their own.
 It might be a good idea to import these "library templates" in the extended template (eg.: master.nimja).